PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 branch-changed broad suite passes `1459 passed in 25.79s`.
 No graph traversal, guard, dependency, or TensorFlow import path was added.

+Both adjacent BatchMatMul reshape/SE results are now retained as `_terminal_batchmatmul_reshape_se_stats` and `_post_sinet_batchmatmul_reshape_se_stats`.
+Their one-counter dictionaries remain observation-only because the owner can prune while reporting zero; no consumers or guards were added.

+The focused reshape/SE and affine-input gate passes `356 passed in 19.80s`, and the branch-changed broad suite passes `1461 passed in 25.43s`.
+Both adj-flags successors and surrounding option policy remain fixed.

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit both raw BatchMatMul reshape/SE owner calls immediately after the captured affine-input results.
-Both mean/attention tuples and affine-input results must remain observation-only and policy guarded.
+The next characterized unit should audit both raw BatchMatMul transpose-input-to-adj-flags owner calls immediately after the captured reshape/SE results.
+Mean/attention tuples and the preceding BatchMatMul results must remain observation-only and policy guarded.
 The retained `_terminal_normalization_pad_stats` also remains observation-only because it omits cleanup-only pruning.
 Any change must preserve current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.